sidekiq-scheduler/sidekiq-scheduler/CONTRIBUTING.md

 # Contributing to sidekiq-scheduler

-The following guide set some guidelines to contribute with Fakeit, please read it before start contributing.
+The following guide set some guidelines to contribute with Sidekiq-Scheduler, please read it before start contributing.

 ### General